|Common Names||Papa cimarrona, Darwin’s potato, Alhue-poñü, Papa del Alma|

 Weinheimer (1966) found that S. maglia was a particularly effective rootstock for forcing flower production in the variety Russet Burbank.
 It produced more flowers and berries than other rootstocks tested.

-S. maglia has A type cytoplasm (Hosaka 1986), which I find extremely interesting considering that the only other group with that type is tetraploid Andean potatoes.
+S. maglia has A type cytoplasm (Hosaka 1986), which I find extremely interesting considering that it is otherwise found only in domesticated potatoes.
 Even though they are geographically discontiguous, that would seem to suggest that S. maglia either once had a range that overlapped with andigena potatoes or resulted from an early cross with a wild species after andigena potatoes were introduced to lowland Chile.
 The nuclear genome of S. maglia has not been reported, but based on its behavior in crosses with domesticated diploids, and the fact that it groups closely with Chilotanum potatoes, I don’t see how it could be anything but a member of the A genome.

 There are several companies offering seeds of this species for sale.
 I have grown out the seeds from two sellers and got plants that appeared to be Solanum nigrum, which is not a species of potato.
 Buyer beware.
 S. maglia might be self compatible, but getting a quantity of seed from it sufficient for sale would be quite difficult, in my experience.
 Most seed produced on S. maglia is likely to be outcrossed with a domesticated potato or other wild species, unless it is grown in isolation.

 |Condition||Type||Level of Resistance||Source|

 |Potato Virus A (PVA)||Virus||Moderate, Not resistant||Webb 1961, Valkonen (1997)|